 - In support of postdoctoral training and mentoring, the Graduate School and the Office for Postdoctoral Scholars sponsors a variety of workshops each academic year on a range of postdoc career development interests including, but not limited to, curriculum vitae and cover letter writing, and interviewing for academic and industry positions.

-- The University of Notre Dame Graduate School and Office of Research offers a range of workshops open to postdoctoral researchers as well as to other researchers on various topics related to finding research funding opportunities and writing competitive research proposals.
+- The University of Notre Dame Graduate School and Notre Dame Research offers a range of workshops open to postdoctoral researchers as well as to other researchers on various topics related to finding research funding opportunities and writing competitive research proposals.

-- The University of Notre Dame Graduate School and Office of Research offers a range of workshops open to postdoctoral scholars on topics related to mentoring undergraduate and graduate students in the laboratory, faculty roles and responsibilities, and enhancing communication skills.
+- The University of Notre Dame Graduate School and Notre Dame Research offers a range of workshops open to postdoctoral scholars on topics related to mentoring undergraduate and graduate students in the laboratory, faculty roles and responsibilities, and enhancing communication skills.

 - The Office for Postdoctoral Scholars maintains a website that provides resources and support for both new and current postdocs and their PIs.